btorb/btn-advisory.ch/content/about/_index.md

 My background includes over twenty years of international experience in innovation, including experience as a professor teaching AI.
 This academic foundation, combined with subsequent corporate roles, has provided a broad perspective on the challenges and opportunities of applying AI in real-world settings.
 I hold a PhD awarded in Artificial Intelligence and Neuroscience, as well as an Executive MBA.
 This unique background brings together strong technical knowledge, business acumen, and strategic vision.

+I frequently partner with other agencies to deliver bespoke results.

 {{< /text-section >}}